Martloni/Data_analysis/README.md

 # Project-work
-Repository for showing my side projects as I dive into data structures and algorithms and data science
+Repository for showing my side projects as I dive into data structures and algorithms, and data science